benjaminhlina/glatar-app/README.md

 If you would like to contribute please feel free to fork the repository, create a branch, implement your changes and submit a PR for review.

 Issues that are submitted by LLMs and/or copied and pasted from LLMs will be deleted and ignored as the issuer needs to have the ability to be able to write their own issues.
-If you cannot be bothered to do such then do not make issues on this repository.
+If you've lost the ability to write and think for yourself snd cannot be bothered to do such then do not make issues on this repository.